ace-jc/ace-jc.github.io/about.md

 permalink: /about/
 ---

-CS Student at the University of Texas at Austin. s
+CS Student at the University of Texas at Austin.

 ### Contact me